Tropical Storm Debby hits Florida with floods, threat of record rain in Georgia and the Carolinas

 HORSESHOE BEACH, Fla.
 (AP) — Tropical Storm Debby slammed Florida with catastrophic flooding and was blamed for at least four deaths, with Georgia and South Carolina next in line as the system rips across the southeastern United States.

-The tropical storm was moving slowly across the northern part of the state, covering roads with water and contributing to at least four deaths.
+The tropical storm was moving slowly, covering roads with water and contributing to at least four deaths.

 A truck driver died on Interstate 75 in the Tampa area after he lost control of his tractor trailer, which flipped over a concrete wall and dangled over the edge before the cab dropped into the water below.
 Sheriff’s office divers located the driver, a 64-year-old man from Mississippi, in the cab 40 feet (12 meters) below the surface, according to the Florida Highway Patrol.